Kano Pillars BC

 Kano Pillars Basketball Club is a Nigerian basketball club based in Kano.
 The team plays in the Nigerian Premier League and holds the record for most championships with seven titles.
 The team has regularly played in the FIBA Africa Clubs Champions Cup, winning bronze in 1985 and 1987.
+In 2024, Kano Pillars BC drew an average home attendance of 599, one of the highest of all Nigerian basketball clubs.